Skip to main content

 What to record in the review of each set

-- The presence of an adjustable tori pole that allows the BSL to be positioned throw the baited hooks so they land to the side of the vessel outboard of the stern quarter
+• The presence of an adjustable tori pole that allows the streamers of the bird scaring line to hang above where baited hooks land in the water.
+Hooks usually land to the side of the vessel outboard of the stern quarter.

-- Whether a bird-scaring lines is deployed prior to start of the setting process and is present until after the last baited hook is set
+• Whether a bird scaring lines is deployed prior to start of the setting process and is present until after the last baited hook is set.

-- Whether the bird-scaring lines streamers hang above the baited hooks when they land in the water.
+• Whether the bird scaring lines streamers hang above the baited hooks when they land in the water.

-- The presence of coloured streamers
+• The presence of coloured streamers.

 To detect line weighting